Oscar, the opera in Philadelphia

 Like black leaves wheeling in the wind.

 The allusion reminds us that Oscar the opera is a dark piece.
-This approach is entirely legitimate as many people begin but also end their experience of Wilde with his classic comedies.
-It is impossible to avoid the lightness in Wilde (and the opera has several amusing moments, all of them Wildean), but it is salutary to be reminded that Wilde’s life was ultimately sad.
+This approach is entirely legitimate as many people often begin and end their experience of Wilde with his classic comedies.
+It is impossible to avoid the lightness in Wilde (and the opera has several amusing moments, all of them capture the essential Wilde), but it is salutary to be reminded that his life was ultimately sad.

 If you wish to meet Wilde you will be attracted by the bot mots and aphorisms of his life; but if you wish to know Wilde you must also understand the pain and pathos of his death.
 This is why the opera depicts Wilde not in the drawing rooms of his comedies but in the courtroom and prison cell of his tragedy.
 So go to Oscar for the music and singing, but do not overlook that a gay and gentle man is superimposed onto the art of darkness.
-The prison yard hanging of a fellow inmate; the starving of little boys; the latrine atmosphere of the tiny cell; the cruel regime of privation; the torture of hard labor.
-It will then resonate how far we have come in rehabilitating Wilde from social pariah to thinker and moralist.
+He was subjected to the prison yard hanging of a fellow inmate; the starving of little boys; the latrine atmosphere of the tiny cell; the cruel regime of privation; the torture of hard labor.
+From this perspective the idea will resonate how far we have come in rehabilitating Wilde from social pariah to modern thinker and moralist.

-The rehabilitation that currently resonates in Oscar is the triumph of Wilde’s sexual identity.
-In an era of same-sex marriage, Wilde’s own heterosexual marriage is noticeable by its absence from the opera.
+Part of that the rehabilitation, pf course, is the triumph of Wilde’s sexual identity.
+So that in an era of same-sex marriage, Wilde’s own heterosexual marriage is noticeable by its absence from the opera.
 I suspect this is deliberate, and an artistic decision.
-It doesn’t trouble me: any chronicler of Wilde’s life should welcome a further artistic stepping stone in the cultural shift.
-It is another snub to the ignorance of Victorian courts and prisons.
+It doesn’t trouble me: any chronicler of Wilde’s life should welcome this an artistic stepping stone in the cultural shift.
+It can be read as another snub to the ignorance of Victorian courts and prisons.
 It would not have troubled Wilde, either.
 He was a man possessed of insight into the relation of art and life.
 Indeed, apropos The Decay Of Lying, he posited that art was not a mirror to life, it was a veil through which we see it.
 But it is also true of Wilde that personality was a veil to lifestyle.
 So it is ironic, and fittingly inverted, that when the English judicial system denied Wilde that veil, it revealed a personality that was to become a mirror in which the law would one day see reflected its own face of prejudice.